 To find out more information please visit the following website:

-National Qualifications issued by AMSA including General Purpose Hand NC, Coxswain Grade 1 NC, Master <24m NC, Marine Engine Driver Grade 3 & 2 NC require two particular medical forms to be submitted to receive the final certificate of competency as outlined below:
+National Qualifications issued by AMSA including General Purpose Hand NC, Coxswain Grade 1 NC, Master <24m NC, Marine Engine Driver Grade 3 & 2 NC require an AMSA Certificate of Medical Fitness to receive the final certificate of competency.
+The medical required is outlined below:

-Please be advised this is not an acceptable form of a medical to work in the Superyacht industry overseas and is only required to achieve the above-mentioned qualifications for working in Australia.
+Please be advised the 1850 is not an acceptable form of a medical to work in the Superyacht industry overseas and is only required to achieve the above-mentioned qualifications for working in Australia.